charliethebrown12/startup/README.md

 For this deliverable I create login infrastructure through MongoDB as well as the requests being handled through MongoDB so all users can see what has been requested.

-MongoDB Atlas database created - Completed!
+**MongoDB Atlas database created** - Completed!
-Stores data in MongoDB - Completed!
+**Stores data in MongoDB** - Completed!
-User registration - Creates a new account in the database.
+**User registration** - Creates a new account in the database.
-Existing User - Allows login functionality with the signin button when user is created Use MongoDB to store credentials - stores both the user information and the requests information for each of the pages Restricts functionality - Sadly no
+**Existing User** - Allows login functionality with the signin button when user is created **Use MongoDB to store credentials** - stores both the user information and the requests information for each of the pages **Restricts functionality** - Sadly no

+### WebSocket Deliverable

+For this deliverable I used WebSocket to push notifications of new movies added to the page in real time!

+**Backend listens for WebSocket connection** - Yes!
+**Frontend makes WebSocket connection** - Yes!
+**Data sent over WebSocket connection** - Yes!
+**WebSocket data displayed** - Notifications are displayed in real time with the information of what movie was added.